arches-mcc/mcc-arches-in-containers/README.md

+# Arches Project with Docker Compose

+This repository is forked from [opencontext/arches-via-docker](https://github.com/opencontext/arches-via-docker)

-# arches-via-docker
+## arches-via-docker
 Deployment of Arches (archesproject.org) via Docker.
 We initially developed this repo to simplify and streamline deployment of Arches for use in archaeology and related instruction.

-# Public Web Server and Localhost Deployments
+## Public Web Server and Localhost Deployments

 This main goal of this repo is to offer a simple, turnkey approach to deploying HTTPS secured Arches on the Web.
 You can also use this to deploy the current stable version of Arches for use on a `localhost` by leaving Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.